Political Science (POL)

 POL 100 Introduction to American Politics 3 Credits

 An examination of basic principles of the U.S. constitutional system; the operation of the democratic process; the organization, powers and procedures of Congress, the presidency and the federal judiciary; and the functions, services, and financing of the national government.
 Emphasis is on public issues, national priorities, and civil liberties.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.
 Note: This course is cross-listed as HLS 100.
 Students may not get credit for boh POL 100 and HLS 100.

 POL 102 Understanding Politics 3 Credits